 The distinction is not between hard subjects and soft subjects (which implies a degree of difficulty) or between technical and non-technical (which implies the necessity of technique), but between non-narrative and narrative disciplines.

-Non-narrative disciplines examine or manipulate the present moment and operate deterministically.
+Non-narrative disciplines operate deterministically, in the present moment.
 Mathematics, most physics (that we are aware of), programming, surgery, carpentry, casino games, and cooking, to name a few.
 Interpretation is irrelevant in these disciplines: what works, works, and what doesn’t, doesn’t.
 Properties can be mapped empirically.
 In fact, that’s the only way they can be mapped.

 Narrative disciplines examine or manipulate the past, the future, or imagined worlds.
 They do not operate deterministically, no matter how badly we’d like them to – or how emphatically “experts” insist.
 They are not “subject to” interpretation; they are interpretation.
-Artists, historians, economists, chefs, social scientists, UX designers, war fighters all share in this domain.
+Artists, historians, economists, chefs, social scientists, UX designers, and soldiers share this terrain.